0xKitsune/geth-ipc-rpc-bench/README.md

 # Geth IPC / RPC Bench
 Benchmarks comparing Geth's IPC and RPC endpoints.
 To start the benchmark, run `go test -bench=. -count 10`.
+Note that you will need to enable the `--http` flag when running Geth to expose the RPC endpoint.
 The current results are listed below.

 ## Testing environment hardware
 - Ryzen 5 3600G